Taking an Inside Look: Pet X-rays & Diagnostics

 - Cysts and tumors

 In-House Diagnostic Testing

 Our in-house diagnostics lab allows us to test your pet’s blood, stool, or urine to check for signs of disease.
-This service is utilized frequently for senior pets to monitor their health, but it can be an invaluable tool for identifying the cause of illness in pets of any age.
+We use this service frequently for senior pets to monitor their health.
+However, it can also be an invaluable tool for identifying the cause of illness in pets of any age.
 With our in-house lab equipment, we can perform:

 - Urinalysis (checks for UTI, diabetes, kidney disease)